 Principal Snyder was waiting outside the classroom door.
 Clark had previously had the pleasure of meeting the principal when he first transferred.
 So pleasurable in fact, Clark wished that he'd never see the principal again.
 Talk about unfulfilled wishes.

 "Summers.
-Harris," the minature troll sneered.
-Thankfully it seemed his attention was focused on Willow's friends.
-"I've got my eyes on you."Or not.
+Harris," the miniature troll sneered.
+Thankfully it seemed his attention was focused on Willow's friends, "I've got my eyes on you."Or not.